symfony/symfony-docs/form/form_collections.rst

 .. note::

     In this article, it's loosely assumed that you're using Doctrine as your database store.
-But if you're not using Doctrine (e.g. Propel or just a database connection), it's all very similar.
-There are only a few parts of this tutorial that really care about "persistence".
+But if you're not using Doctrine, it's all very similar.
+    There are only a few parts of this tutorial that really care about persistence.

-    If you *are* using Doctrine, you'll need to add the Doctrine metadata, including the ``ManyToMany`` association mapping definition on the Task's ``tags`` property.
+    If you *are* using Doctrine, you'll need to add the Doctrine metadata, including the ``ManyToMany`` association mapping definition on the ``tags`` property of ``Task``.

 First, suppose that each ``Task`` belongs to multiple ``Tag`` objects.
 Start by creating a simple ``Task`` class::